Nickolasso2/Blog/README.md

 # Blog
-Simple blog site with thpossibility to add reviews to articles.
+Simple blog site with the possibility to add reviews to articles.